 Biography

 Jamie Woods is a writer from Swansea.
-He has had poetry in Poetry Wales, Spoonie Journal, and Ink Sweat and Tears; short fiction in Evergreen Review and The Lonely Crowd; and his poem ‘Ring the Bell’ was commended in the Hippocrates International Prize for Poetry and Medicine 2021.
+He has had poetry in Poetry Wales, iamb, and Ink Sweat and Tears; short fiction in Evergreen Review and The Lonely Crowd; and his poem ‘Ring the Bell’ was commended in the Hippocrates International Prize for Poetry and Medicine 2021.

-His debut pamphlet Rebel Blood Cells is published in Jun 2023 – you can pre-order it from PunkDust.com
+His debut pamphlet Rebel Blood Cells was published in Jun 2023 – you can order it from PunkDust.com

 Read more of Jamie’s poetry here >